chriszhenghaochen/ST_Loss/README.md

-# Faster RCNN for multi-domains
+# MDFRCN

 * Using selective loss, currently avaliable for pedestratin detection(binary class), 2 domains.

 * Using Faster RCNN as baseline

-* Implement with Pytorch.
+* Implement with Pytorch 0.2.0.

 ## Install and Setup